b-sep/setdevenv/README.md

 ## Code of Conduct

-Everyone interacting in the Devdocker project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/devdocker/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Devdock project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/devdock/blob/main/CODE_OF_CONDUCT.md).